 Spain is trying to recover its diplomatic and influential position inside the European Union which...
 Read More

 The Spanish tourist market, global leader in competitivity

 Spain is found to be the first competitive global tourist power in a World Economic Forum's report.

 The Spanish tourist market keeps increasing and this year's provisions are higher than 2016's.
-Spain was visited last year by 75.6m tourists, up to 10.3% more than...
+Spain was visited last year by 75.6m tourists,...
 Read More

 The Spanish economy improves by reaching pre-crisis values